BIATeam/BIADocs/docs/30-DeveloperGuide/50-BIAToolKit/50-CreateCRUD.md

 ![ProjectFolders](../../Images/BIAToolKit/NewProject.PNG)

 ## 0. Choose Project Folder
-Choosen the project directory to work on by choosing 'project parent path' and selecting 'project folder' ('Dto file' combobox is automatically populate).
+Choosen the project directory to work on by choosing 'project parent path' and selecting 'project folder' ('Dto file' combobox is automatically populate).<br>
+Zips contains on '.bia' folders are automatically parsed.

 ## 1. Choose Dto file linked to CRUD to generate
 The Dto file combobox lists all Dto files on your project.<br> If you have created new Dto file and you don't see it, you can refresh the list with the button on right side of combobox.<br>
 ![DtoFiles](../../Images/BIAToolKit/SelectDto.PNG)<br>
 Entity name is deducted from dto file name.<br>
-Option item combobox is filled after choosen dto file.
+Option item combobox is filled after choosen dto file.<br>

-## 2. Parse Dto file
-__*Step 1 is mandatory.*__<br>
-By clicking on the first button (*Parse Dto*), Dto file (previously selected) is parsed (and 'Dispaly item name' combobox is populated).
+Dto file selected is automatically parsed.
+The 'Entity name (singular)' is filled and the 'Display item name' combobox is populated.

-## 3. Select CRUD generation
+## 2. Select CRUD generation
 Choose items you want to generate for the CRUD:
 1. Generation:
    * Back: WebAPi (selected by default)